ncbi/GeneSigNet/README.md

 #### Pre-required installations

-python libraries pandas, numpy, scipy, sklearn and warnings are required to be installed before running GeneSigNet
+python libraries pandas, numpy, scipy, sklearn and warnings are required to be installed before running GeneSigNet, and pyvis is also required to be installed before running the visalization module VisualizeNetwork(Weight_Matrix, Signatures, th)

 #### Sample python script to load data and run GeneSigNet